-Crowner recently retired from Eastern Michigan University, where, as Professor of Management, he taught courses in Business Ethics, Business Policy, and Small Business Management at the undergraduate and graduate levels.
-He authored a book, Developing a Strategic Business Plan, and sixty-six Business Policy and Business Ethics cases.
+Professor Robert Crowner is retired from Eastern Michigan University, where as professor of management, he taught courses in business ethics, business policy and small business management at the undergraduate and graduate levels.
+He authored Developing a Strategic Business Plan, contributed five chapters to Applying Ethics to Business and wrote sixty-six business policy and business ethics cases.

-Prior to teaching, Crowner had extensive experience working in four companies in Engineering and Manufacturing Management, culminating in Vice President of Manufacturing.
-He has also widely consulted for private companies, a public school district, and city and provincial governments.
+Prior to teaching, Crowner had extensive experience working in four companies in engineering and manufacturing management, culminating in a role as vice president of manufacturing.
+He has also widely consulted for private companies, a public school district and city and provincial governments.

 Crowner is a Registered Professional Engineer in Indiana, Michigan, and Ohio.
 He holds a Bachelor of Mechanical Engineering from Purdue University, and a Master of Science in Business Administration from Butler University, and a Certificate for the Middle Management Program from Harvard Business School.